zuoyuwang/Simple-crawler/README.md

 # Simple-crawler

-Simple web crawler for to extract position information in LinkedIn.
+Simple web crawler for extracting position information in LinkedIn.
 Forming the results into an excel form.